 Our Naturalists and Interpretive Rangers offer an array of programs that allow them to share their love and enthusiasm for all things natural with Grandfather Mountain’s guests.
 From slide programs on otters and bears to a hands-on show-and-tell with animal skins and deer antlers, from a close-range interaction with a barred owl to guided hikes across Grandfather’s rugged peaks, Grandfather’s naturalists will be happy to tailor any sort of interpretive activity that will make your experience of Grandfather Mountain fun and meaningful.

 Many programs are offered on a regular schedule and are included in the cost of admission.
 Other programs are available upon request and will require an additional activity fee.
-Phone 828-733-4326 for details or email email@example.com.
+Call 828-733-4326 for details, or email Chief Naturalist Mickey Shortt at email@example.com.

 Daily, June – August